What is a Benchmark Ball?

 What’s a benchmark ball?

 One main purpose of having a reliable benchmark ball is for reading lanes.
 The benchmark is the first ball out of the bag at a tournament, on a new pattern, or in a new bowling center when the bowler needs a good “read” of the environment.
-While the benchmark ball may not always be the best option, it will tell you what’s out there; if it’s too smooth and you can go to a more angular ball, too weak means grab a big ball, too angular and you need a smooth selection.
+While the benchmark ball may not always be the best option, it will tell you what’s out there; if it’s too smooth, you may need to go to a more angular ball, too weak means grab a stronger ball, and it it's too angular you need a smoother selection.

 Be the first to know